-Here are four things to consider before signing an NDA.
+Here are four tips to help you avoid signing a poorly drafted NDA.

 1. Mutual or Unilateral

-The first consideration is whether your NDA is unilateral or mutual.
-A unilateral NDA means only one party is agreeing not to disclose the other party’s confidential information; while a mutual NDA means both party’s are agreeing not to disclose the other party’s confidential information.
+First, consider whether the NDA is unilateral or mutual.
+A unilateral NDA means only one party is agreeing to protect the other party’s confidential information; while a mutual NDA means both party’s are agreeing to do so.

 This is an important consideration and the final outcome will depend on several factors including the bargaining power of the parties and whether or not both parties are actually disclosing confidential information.

 The core element of an NDA is the obligation not to use or disclose the other party’s confidential information.
 In most situations, the NDA will say the receiving party (a) cannot disclose the confidential information to third parties, (b) cannot use the confidential information for their own benefit, and (c) will use reasonable efforts to protect the confidentiality of the confidential information.